lidofinance/lido-improvement-proposals/LIPS/lip-22.md

 ![updatingTokenRate](./assets/lip-22/updatingTokenRate.png)

 There are two options to deliver the `wstETH/stETH` token rate from L1 to L2 permissionlessly:
-##### Send the rate with each wstETH/stETH token deposit message from L1 to L2
+##### Send the rate with each `wstETH/stETH` token deposit message from L1 to L2

 The L1 bridge retrieves the token rate using the `StETH.stEthPerToken()` function, encoding it with the current timestamp into a byte array.
 Subsequently, the bridge transmits this byte array, along with the token addresses intended for the deposit and other deposit-related data, to the Optimism cross-bridge messenger.
-On the L2 side, the bridge receives deposit data, verifies its initiation for the `wstETH` token, fetches the rate timestamp, and updates it for `Token Rate Oracle`.
-This process ensures that the L2 side can mint the accurate amount of rebasable tokens and use the correct rate for subsequent `wrap/unwrap` operations.
+On the L2 side, the bridge receives deposit data, verifies its initiation for the wstETH token, fetches the rate timestamp, and updates it for `TokenRateOracle`.
+This process ensures that the L2 side can mint the accurate amount of rebasable tokens and use the correct rate for subsequent wrap/unwrap operations.

 ##### Allow sending the token rate with zero token amount escrowed